dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

-Kalinar leapt into action, jumping up onto an invisible wall of force and shooting at the magical force beneath his feet as Silvius shot him a face-palm stare.
-ADC joined the fray, running up to an Ogre and killing it by taking advantage of his wounds by tolling the dead.

 Oscorn fought back against the Ogre in front of him, using the power of his god to strike at the creature until it fell at his feet.
 He took a moment to catch his breath and survey the battlefield, taking in the chaos and destruction all around him.